Reader's Digest: Business organization and ownership

 In 1990, the magazine's parent company, The Reader's Digest Association, Inc. (RDA), became a publicly traded corporation.
 From 2005 through 2010, RDA reported a net loss each year.

 In March 2007, Ripplewood Holdings LLC led a consortium of private-equity investors who bought the company through a leveraged buyout for US$2.8 billion, financed primarily by the issuance of US$2.2 billion of debt.
 Ripplewood invested $275 million of its own money, and had partners including Rothschild Bank of Zürich and GoldenTree Asset Management of New York.
 The private-equity deal tripled the association's interest payments, to $148 million a year.

 On August 24, 2009, RDA announced it had filed with the US Bankruptcy court an arranged Chapter 11 bankruptcy to continue operations, and to restructure the US$2.2 billion debt undertaken by the leveraged buyout transaction.
 The company emerged from bankruptcy with the lenders exchanging debt for equity, and Ripplewood's entire equity investment was extinguished.

 In April 2010, the UK arm was sold to its management.
 It has a licensing deal with the US company to continue publishing the UK edition.
+The closure of the UK edition was announced in April 2024.

 On February 17, 2013, RDA Holding filed for bankruptcy a second time.
 The company was purchased for £1 by Mike Luckwell, a venture capitalist and once the biggest shareholder in WPP plc.